 - a good record of keeping to deadlines, especially home learning deadlines, in KS3.

-- equipped with basic art materials including a digital camera (some art equipment is available from the art department).
+- to be equipped with basic Art materials including a digital camera (some Art equipment is available from the Art department).

 What will pupils learn on this course?

 - to study the work of a variety of artists and to be aware of a variety of Art movements and different ways of thinking about Art.